 Girls and Boys Education Movement

-All around the world girls and guys who want to make their mark are joining the Girls and Boys Education Movement (GEM/BEM).
-Originally started in Uganda, with the goal of supporting girls to go to and stay in school, the movement has grown and young people dedicated to the promotion of children's rights are forming GEM/BEM clubs in their school and communities.
+To meet this challenge, UNICEF supported the creation of the Girls Empowerment Movement (GEM) clubs in schools throughout South Africa.
+Originally started in Uganda, the movement has grown and young people dedicated to the promotion of children's rights are forming GEM/BEM clubs in their schools and communities.

-Since 2003 GEM/BEM has gone from strength to strength in South Africa, and there are hundreds of ‘gemmers and bemmers’ countrywide.
-Clubs are run by learners themselves with support from teachers, school principals, parents and the Department of Education.
-GEM/BEM is seen as a social movement of choice for young South Africans as they endeavour to address a myriad of challenges they face in their daily lives.
+GEM/BEM is seen as a social movement of choice for young South Africans as they endeavour to address challenges they face in their daily lives.

-Also check out the Facebook group by searching for Girls’ and Boys’ Education Movement South Africa
+Also check out the Facebook group by searching for GEM/BEM Sport

 I am my sister's & brother's keeper: Girls & Boys Education Movement Clubs - A guidebook for schools